u5197140705-commits/dbus_porting_BA/memory-bank/projectbrief.md

 Convert the existing dbus driver to be compatible with the Zephyr RTOS.
 This involves adapting the driver's functionalities, interfaces, and dependencies to align with the Zephyr operating system's architecture and APIs.

 ## Scope
-- Analyze the current dbus driver implementation.
+- Analyze the current dbus driver implementation to understand its architecture, components, and dependencies.
+- Document the file structure and relationships of the original dbus driver.
 - Identify Zephyr RTOS equivalents for existing driver functionalities (e.g., threading, synchronization, communication).
 - Implement the dbus driver using Zephyr RTOS APIs.
 - Integrate the new Zephyr-compatible dbus driver into the existing project structure.
 - Verify the functionality of the converted driver.

 ## Key Deliverables
+- Detailed analysis of the original dbus driver structure, including a Mermaid diagram.
 - Zephyr RTOS compatible dbus driver source code.
 - Updated documentation for the new driver.
 - Test cases to validate the converted driver.